meine-stadt-transparent/meine-stadt-transparent/readme.md

 **Before using this in production** set proper config values in `config/.env`.
 Make sure that you at least changed `REAL_HOST` and `SECRET_KEY` to proper values.

 You can execute all the other commands from this readme by prepending them with `docker-compose exec django`.
-Note for advanced users: `pipenv run` is configured as entrypoint.
+Note for advanced users: `poetry run` is configured as entrypoint.

 To use this in production, you need to set up the two Cron-Jobs described below, to keep the data up to date and to send notifications to the users.